DFTi/ocelot/README.md

 * it verifies transmitted chunks to ensure integrity upon arrival
 * it supports post-receive hooks that can be used for notification

+Note that this is a work in progress so not all features are in and it doesn't look pretty.

 # Usage

 Self-contained executables are coming soon; until then you need